 The zombie film has become legion during the 2000s, producing a great many imitators.
 In a quest for novelty, various of the films started throwing together the most ridiculous mash-ups and title collusions imaginable.
 These include the likes of Zombie Beach Party (2003), Dorm of the Dead (2006), Poultrygeist: Night of the Chicken Dead (2006), Zombie Cheerleader Camp (2007), Zombie Strippers!
 (2008), Attack of the Vegan Zombies!
 (2009), Zombies of Mass Destruction (2009), Romeo and Juliet vs the Living Dead (2009), Stag Night of the Dead (2009), Big Tits Zombie (2010), Santa Claus vs. the Zombies (2010), Bong of the Dead (2011), Abraham Lincoln vs. Zombies (2012), Cockneys vs Zombies (2012), Zombeavers (2014), MILFs vs Zombies (2015), Scouts Guide to the Zombie Apocalypse (2015), Attack of the Lederhosen Zombies (2016) and Pride and Prejudice and Zombies (2016), among others.

 True to its title promise, Pro Wrestlers vs Zombies brings together a large cast of names from wrestling, including Rowdy Roddy Piper, Shane Douglas, Hacksaw Jim Duggan, Matt Hardy, Kurt Angle, Thomas Rodman and others, including Taya Parker and woman wrestler Reby Sky, who are both nude models and girlfriends of various other wrestlers.
 The film is directed by Cody Knotts who also has a couple of scenes playing the sleazy promoter.
-Knotts had previously directed Lucifer’s Unholy Desire (2012) and Breeding Farm (2013), while writing and producing Gore Orphanage (2015) for his wife Emily Lapisardi.
+Knotts had previously directed Lucifer’s Unholy Desire (2012) and Breeding Farm (2013) and went on to make the UFO film Kecksburg (2019), while writing and producing Gore Orphanage (2015) for his wife Emily Lapisardi.

 Pro Wrestlers vs Zombies holds an amusement that catches your attention when you first hear about it.
 Alas, this fairly much begins and ends at the title.
 It is one of those films where it was clearly sold on a concept and where the filmmakers were stuck with what to do once they actually sat down to make it.
 Most of the film involves the wrestlers running around an abandoned prison being pursued by zombies.
 The rationale behind it all – that bad guy Ashton Amherst wants revenge and so lures his target and a bunch of others to a prison on the pretext of a private wrestling match and then conducts a Satanic ceremony to unleash zombies – is very thinly stretched.
 The film has been very cheaply made – and looks it.